Cougars stun Geckos in softball championship game

 The two times the Academy of Our Lady of Guam softball team faced George Washington High School during the regular season, the mighty Geckos dismantled the Cougars 16-4 and 21-6.

-But on Saturday, at GW, with the Guam Department of Education Interscholastic Sports Association champion at stake, the underdog Cougars flipped the script, knocking off the Geckos 12-10.
+But on Saturday, at GW, with the Guam Department of Education Interscholastic Sports Association championship at stake, the underdog Cougars flipped the script, knocking off the Geckos 12-10.

 “It feels amazing.
-It feels so unreal,” said Academy’s starting pitcher Isa Dangan, who pitched a complete game, gave up 12 hits, walked none and struck out one.”
+It feels so unreal,” said Academy starting pitcher Isa Dangan, who pitched a complete game, gave up 12 hits, walked none and struck out one.

 “We’re all equals when we’re back on the field,” she added.
 “It just shows how much heart you put into it, and I believe we really showed up today.”

-Academy’s Giana Sablan said that the Cougars entered the game with the mindset that they were underdogs.
+Academy’s Giana Sablan said the Cougars entered the game with the mindset that they were underdogs.

 “We had to come into this game and show everybody that we are a good team,” she said.